ecurry15/Azure-HoneyNet-Soc/README.md

 ## Conclusion

 In this project, I constructed a honeynet using Microsoft Azure and collected logs in a Log Analytics workspace.
 Microsoft Sentinel was used to create attack maps and trigger alerts.
 Additionally, metrics were measured in the insecure environment before security controls were applied and then measured again after I hardened the network.
 Security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
-If the resources within the network were heavily utilized by regular users, more security events and alerts may likely have been generated within the 12-hour period following the implementation of the security controls.
+<b> </b>
+Thanks for viewing, this lab was creat